kubeflow/website/content/en/docs/pipelines/sdk/sdk-overview.md

 The Kubeflow Pipelines SDK includes the following packages:

 * [`kfp.compiler`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.compiler.html)
-  includes classes and methods for compiling pipeline Python DSL into workflow yaml spec
+  includes classes and methods for compiling pipeline Python DSL into a workflow yaml spec
     Methods in this package include, but are not limited to, the following: